 Denver Seminary's emergency response procedures are detailed in the Emergency Procedures Guide.
 The Seminary has implemented The Standard Response Protocol (SRP) created by the "I Love You Guys' Foundation".
 SRP guides have been posted throughout the campus to include classrooms, administrative offices, meeting rooms, community spaces and the library.
 The SRP guide is also available to all employees on the DenSem Security SharePoint Site.

 The Standard Response Protocol (SRP) is based on the response to any given situation not on individual scenarios.
 Like the Incident Command System (ICS), SRP demands a specific vocabulary but also allows for great flexibility.
-The premise is simple - these five specific actions that can be performed during an incident.
+The premise is simple - five specific actions that can be performed during an incident to include Hold, Secure, Lockdown, Evacuate and Shelter.
 When communicating these, the action is labeled with a "Term of Art" and is then followed by a "Directive."
 Execution of the action is performed by active participants.